deepinx/enhanced-ssh-mxnet/README.md

 ## Evaluation

-  To evaluate pre-trained models on validation set of the WIDER dataset, you can use `python test_on_wider.py` to obtain the performance in “easy”, “medium”, and “hard” subsets of the validation set respectively.
+   To evaluate pre-trained models on validation set of the WIDER dataset, you can use `python test_on_wider.py` to obtain the performance in “easy”, “medium”, and “hard” subsets respectively.
+The evaluation is based on the official *WIDER* evaluation tool which requires *MATLAB*.
+You need to download the [validation images](https://drive.google.com/file/d/0B6eKvaijfFUDd3dIRmpvSk8tLUk/view?usp=sharing) and the [annotations](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/support/bbx_annotation/wider_face_split.zip) (if not downloaded for training) from the *WIDER* [dataset website](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/).
 We give some examples below.

 1. Evaluate SSH model on validation set of the WIDER dataset without an image pyramid.
 ```